Let PR help you navigate the business world’s social network

 Don’t get caught off-guard.

 In social settings, the people you meet who want to know more about you will most likely Google your name later.
 Of course, business meetings and conferences are different.
 These situations typically prompt attendees to check out your LinkedIn profile just prior to or even during your presentation.
 Therefore, it’s a smart idea to make sure your page and information are updated and display your company in the best possible light.

 Don’t just link to your website homepage.

 If you’ve uploaded an article or otherwise driven people to your LinkedIn page, use this attention for all it’s worth.
 Instead of just providing a generic link to your website, it would be more beneficial to direct your traffic to a strong call to action.
-You will be better served by offering a free download of your new e-book or registration for your company’s next event rather than making a visitor search your entire website for relevant information.
+You will be better served by offering a download of your new e-book or registration for your company’s next event rather than making a visitor search your entire website for relevant information.

 Don’t fill your page with self-serving messages.

 In order to keep people coming to your LinkedIn site, give them something of value.
 Well-written articles and top-quality content will help your audiences connect with your company and realize that you have something to offer in return for their business.
 That said, remember that these are busy business people, so it’s best to keep information under 1,500 words.